KagemaNjoroge/ultimate_pos/README.md

 5. Create superuser to access the admin panel:

    > [!IMPORTANT]
-   > You will need a super user account in order to access the admin page
+   > You will need a super user account in order to access the admin page.
+You can create one by running the following command:

    ```bash
    python manage.py createsuperuser